Approved by the Administrative Council on September 16, 2014

 - enforcing this policy

-- protecting confidentiality of private information, including user files and system access codes (passwords)
+- protecting confidentiality of private information, including user files and system access credentials (login names and passwords)

 - controlling physical access to equipment

 - utilizing institutional safeguards against fire, flood, theft, etc.

 - giving prompt notification to Human Resources and IIT of the user's termination or transfer

 If a user is contacted by a representative from an external organization (District Attorney's office, FBI, GBI,) who is conducting an investigation of an alleged violation involving Georgia Southwestern State University computing and networking resources, the user must inform IIT immediately.
 IIT will provide guidance regarding the appropriate actions to be taken.

 7.2 Responding to security and abuse incidents / Computer Incident Response Team - CIRT

 All users and units have the responsibility to report any discovered unauthorized access attempts or other improper usage of Georgia Southwestern State University computers, networks, or other information processing equipment.
 If a user observes, or has reported (other than as in 7.1 above), a security or abuse problem with any university computer or network facility, including violations of this policy, the user should contact IIT immediately at 931-2074 or by email: email@example.com